The Green Children of Woolpit

 At the time, so legend has it, the town was renowned for its wolf pits: deep pits dug on the outskirts of the town, lined with stone, baited with something meaty, a tasty piece of dead cow, perhaps, then covered with branches.
 Attracted by the smell of fresh meat, a wolf would approach, then fall into the pit, and be unable to climb out because of the steep sides.

 Now, you may be thinking that none of that has anything to do with “green”.
 But you’d be wrong.
 Because once, long ago, in the county of Suffolk, in the town of Woolpit, a strange thing happened one harvest time.
-The folk were out in the in the fields, gathering the harvest, when they saw two young children walking towards them, two young children, a boy an a girl, not from those parts.
+The folk were out in the fields, gathering the harvest, when they saw two young children walking towards them, two young children, a boy an a girl, not from those parts.
 No-one recognised them; no-one could understand the strange language they spoke; no-one had seen the like of the strange, if ragged, clothes they wore; and no-one could take their eyes off the children’s green skin.

 The children had been tending their father’s flock.
 The light was, as it always was, a perpetual twilight.
 There was no sun to give any indication of how long they had been at their task — their bellies would tell them that - hunger would tell them when it was time to return home.
 Across the wide river, a world away: a land of light.
 In the distance, the children heard something, a noise not unlike the sound of bells — church bells — ringing.
 It led them to a cavern; they followed the sound; they followed the sound deeper, and deeper, into the cavern.
 And then, as they were about to come across the source of the sound, as they turned a corner, they were overcome by a light, a bright light, a light brighter then anything they had seen before.
 It dazzled them, they covered their eyes, they stumbled their way outside, not knowing where they were, what the source of this strange light was.
 By the time they had regained their senses, they could hear voices, strange voices, speech the like of which they had never heard before.
 And they saw people, dressed strangely; people, of the strangest pale cream colour.
 The children were led away, led into a strange house.
 By now, they were hungry.
 Really hungry.
 The people offered them … offered them something, gesturing to their mouths as if to eat; but it looked like no food they had ever eaten before.
 The days went by.
 The children became hungrier, and hungrier still.
 One day, when they were outside, in the pale light they were most comfortable with, before the great bright light that hurt their eyes so, appeared in the sky, they saw one of the strangers carrying a basket of green stalks - food!
 They grabbed several from the basket, broke them open.
 But there was no nurturing pulse inside them.
 The children cried.
 The stranger looked at them, picked one of the strange pods that hung from the sides of the stalk, and broke it open: inside, in the soft white down that filled the pod, a row of beans.
 Beans!
 The children grabbed them greedily: food, at last.
 For several days, they ate nothing else.
 But even so, the boy, the younger of the two, grew sick, grew sick with melancholy.
 Some ritual was performed over them by one of the strangers, using another, even stranger, language; but they boy sickened further, and died.
 The girl, however, started to thrive, began to accept the strange foods the strange people ate.
 Her green colour began to fade, and she came to look like them.
 She started to learn their language.
 She started to flirt with their boys.
 She developed something of a reputation.
 And she told them this story, that I have just told to you.